 Upon arriving at this magical village we can appreciate how welcoming it is.
 Machu Picchu Village has many attractions that one can enjoy while visiting or before ascending to the Inca citadel.

 Located at the end of Av.
-Hermanos Ayar, there is a spring from which hot waters flow, with a temperature ranging between 38°C and 45°C. This place is favored by visitors seeking to relax amidst nature, before or after their visit to Machu Picchu.
+Hermanos Ayar, there is a spring from which hot waters flow, with a temperature ranging between 38 °C and 45 °C. This place is favored by visitors seeking to relax amidst nature, before or after their visit to Machu Picchu.
 The village of Aguas Calientes owes its name precisely to this site.

 Putucusi, which comes from Quechua meaning “Happy Mountain,” is one of the mountains surrounding the citadel of Machu Picchu.
 The visit to this mountain is completely free, and its route begins in the same village.
 The path is the most challenging (even more so than the ascent to Huayna Picchu Mountain).
 In a certain section, you must climb using a rope and very steep wooden steps.

-The Mandor Gardens located 4km from the village of Aguas Calientes, approximately 1h walk.
+The Mandor Gardens located 4 km from the village of Aguas Calientes, approximately 1h walk.
 It is a natural area full of vegetation that features a waterfall with a drop of about 15m.
-This place is not only incredible for its natural beauty but also because it helps in the preservation of hundreds of species of flora and fauna in the area.
+This place is not only incredible for its natural beauty, but also because it helps in the preservation of hundreds of species of flora and fauna in the area.
 This site also offers a place for camping to fully enjoy the location.

 The Butterfly House of Aguas Calientes is a must-stop before or after visiting Machu Picchu.
 This fantastic place studies approximately 300 species of butterflies from the area.
 Located on the banks of the Urubamba River, this space not only houses butterflies but also important flora for their development.

-As an initiative of the local government, about 37 stone sculptures were constructed throughout the village known as "Stone Chronicles".
+As an initiative of the local government, about 37 stone sculptures were constructed throughout the village, known as “Stone Chronicles”.
 The stone carving was performed by Cusco artists to beautify the village, all with Andean themes, no ticket is needed as it is visible to all visitors, in the square and main streets of the village.

 The “Manuel Chávez Ballón” site museum (a Peruvian explorer who worked in Machu Picchu) features Inca ceramics and tools found in excavations at Machu Picchu.
 This place reopened its doors in July 2005.

 It is located on the way from Aguas Calientes to Machu Picchu, about 30 minutes walk, open daily from 9am to 4pm.
-To enter this place, you need a ticket that you can obtain online.
+To enter this place, you require a ticket that you can obtain online.

 The dry season is the best time to visit Aguas Calientes, spanning from April to October, during which the chances of rain are lower.